polterguy/magic.data.common/README.md

 * __[sql.delete]__ - Creates a delete SQL for you, using the generic syntax for SQL.

 All of the above slots require you to pass in **[table]** as a mandatory argument, declaring which table you intend to create your SQL towards.
 You can only supply _one_ table.
-The project does not support joins.
 The project is intended to create CRUD wrappers for your underlaying database provider.

 ## SQL injection attacks